Welcome to Tomorrow (Are You Ready?)

-"Welcome to Tomorrow (Are You Ready?)" is a song by German Eurodance group Snap!, released in September 1994 as the lead single from their third and final studio album, Welcome to Tomorrow (1994).
-It features vocals by American singer Summer (also known as Paula Brown) and reached number one in Finland.
-It was also a top-10 hit in Belgium, Denmark, Germany, Italy, the Netherlands, Spain and the UK.
-Its accompanying music video, made with Softimage 3D, took three months to finish.
+"Welcome to Tomorrow (Are You Ready?)" is a song by German Eurodance group Snap!, released in September 1994 by Ariola and Arista Records as the lead single from the group's third and final studio album, Welcome to Tomorrow (1994).
+The song features vocals by the group's new American singer, Summer (also known as Paula Brown), who co-wrote the lyrics with the producers Benito Benites and John "Virgo" Garrett III.
+It reached number one in Finland and was also a top-10 hit in Belgium, Denmark, Germany, Italy, the Netherlands, Spain and the UK.
+Its accompanying music video, made with Softimage 3D and directed by Angel Gracia, took three months to finish.
+It depicted Summer performing in a science fiction fantasy world and received heavy rotation on European music television channels.